vintage-creator/roko/README.md

 <h2>Contributing</h2>

 <p>We welcome contributions from the community.
 If you have an idea for an improvement or find a bug, please open an issue or submit a pull request.
-Together, we can make Roko even better!</p>
+Together, we can make Medcover even better!</p>

 <h2>Disclaimer</h2>